Why fans of All The Light We Cannot See should read Joy Kogawa's Obasan

 Impact on young lives

 "I think it is a very powerful book.
-And it really is a story also of the sacrificial lambs we make of children.
+It is a story also of the sacrificial lambs we make of children.
 So many children and adults were drawn into the Second World War.
-But it really is a powerful argument for how we can't just flirt with these things, that when war comes along young lives are just changed forever."
+But it is a powerful argument for how we can't just flirt with these things, that when war comes along, young lives are just changed forever."

 Reliving Canada's own racist past

 "Obasan is told through the eyes of a woman who's now 35.
-Her name is Naomi but she's remembering when she was a girl.
+Her name is Naomi, but she's remembering when she was a girl.
 It opens with a family gathering to mark the death of her elderly uncle.
-And this propels all kinds of memories on her part.
-Her family was living in Vancouver during the Second World War and after Pearl Harbor there was this incredible sentiment of "yellow peril" within Canada.
+This propels all kinds of memories on her part.
+Her family was living in Vancouver during the Second World War and after Pearl Harbor there was this incredible sentiment of 'yellow peril' within Canada.
 Citizens of Canada who were of Japanese descent fell under scrutiny.
 Everyone was suspecting them, their houses were taken away and many were placed into captivity.
 Many were sent to ghost towns where just huts would be put up for them to live in.
-And even after the war ended there was still this incredible undercurrent of racism within the country.
+And even after the war ended there was still this incredible undercurrent of racism within the country."

 Casualties of war

 "I have to say I did find Obasan even more moving than All the Light We Cannot See.
-And maybe that's because I knew it was a Canadian story and maybe I was feeling a bit guilty that I really didn't know this story.
-I was pretty ignorant when I read this book.
-But as a reader you're looking at it and thinking 'Oh my God, all these things that are happening to this little girl.'
+Maybe that's because I knew it was a Canadian story and maybe I was feeling a bit guilty that I didn't know this story.
+But as a reader, you're looking at it and thinking, 'Oh my God, all these things that are happening to this little girl.'
 The book takes you through war through innocent eyes and you as an adult feel sullied because you realize I haven't paid attention to this and the adults at the time were being so wantonly cruel and ignorant in how things were affecting children."